VenitStudios/AmbientCG/README.md

 # AmbientCG Download Tool

-Downloader Tool For Godot 4.3 (Built in godot 4.3, might work in earlier versions)
+Downloader Tool For Godot 4.3 (Built in godot 4.3, tested in godot 4.5 too and works fine, might work in earlier versions)

 Downloads Files from AmbientCG.com, Converts it to a material (assuming the file names are correct, this is an AmbientCG requirement)